The Day the Earth Shook – The Absolute Power

-The Day the Earth Shook – The Absolute Power is a DVD from American Heavy metal band Manowar.
+The Day the Earth Shook – The Absolute Power is a DVD by American heavy metal band Manowar.
 They recorded their live performance at the Earthshaker Fest 2005 in Germany on July 23, 2005.
 The band played a selection of songs in accompaniment with the 50 member Bohuslav Martinů Philharmonic Orchestra.
 During the concert the band was joined on-stage by former Manowar members Ross "The Boss" Friedman, David Shankle, Donnie Hamzik and Kenny Earl "Rhino" Edwards.